 STEP 4 – THE HOME VISIT

 The home visitor will phone you to make an appointment to visit you at a mutually convenient time.
-After discussing the matter with you the home visitor will almost certainly give us a ring and tell us that it is a great home for one of our friends and that we can proceed.
+Should the home visit be successful the home visitor will contact the Sanctuary to let us know.
 Please note that occasionally we may have to decline an offer of a new home for one of our animals.
 We do not do this lightly or without good cause.
-The home visitor’s decision is final and cannot be appealed to the sanctuary management.
+The home visitor’s decision is final and cannot be appealed to the Sanctuary management.

-After receiving the call from your home visitor we will determine when you want to collect the dog and arrange for the dog to be seen by our vet on the day prior to collection, or the following morning.
+After receiving the call from your home visitor we will determine when you want to collect the dog.
+The dog will have had a vet check during their stay with us and if this is not recent they will be checked again.
 Assuming the vet is happy you will then be able to collect your new best friend.

 STEP 6 – COLLECT YOUR DOG